hkiyomaru/bicamon/README.md

 Too many requests cause a severe delay.

-So, by default, 99% of requests are aborted.

 You can change the rate by setting '--abortrate' option.

-(Default: XX->99)
+By default, XX is 0.

 ```
 $ python server.py --abortrate XX